 Flamethrower Bagpipe — The World is Not Enough (1999)

 This one is actually a twofer.
 Not only is the bagpipe a flamethrower but it also doubles as a machine gun.
 Bond never uses it in the movie, but he definitely doesn’t pass up the opportunity to make a cheesy pun about it right after the demonstration: “I suppose we’ve all got to pay the piper sometime, right Q?”

 Rocket Cigarette — You Only Live Twice (1967)

-This one gets Bond out of quite a pickle.
-He’s gets caught by the film’s villain, Blofeld, and is told he’ll soon be killed.
-Bond accepts his fate, but asks to smoke one last cigarette before he’s dispatched.
-Unfortunately for Blofeld’s henchmen, this particular cig happens to have a f$%&ing rocket in it!
+This one gets Bond out of quite the pickle.
+When he’s caught by the film’s villain, Blofeld, he’s told he will soon be killed.
+(Sound familiar?)
+Bond accepts his fate but asks to smoke one last cigarette before he’s dispatched.
+Unfortunately for Blofeld’s henchmen, this particular cig happens to have a freaking rocket in it!

 Ski Pole Rocket Launcher — The Spy Who Loved Me (1977)

-Q branch seems to have a pretty straightforward strategy: wherever Bond is going, you simply figure out how to hide a gun in whatever objects he’ll be using.
+Q seems to have a pretty straightforward philosophy: Wherever Bond is going, you simply figure out how to hide a gun in whatever objects he’ll be using.
 Going to the Bahamas?
 Better give him a snorkel gun.
 Cuba?
-Quick — give him some rocket-propelled exploding cigars.
+Quick!
+Give him some rocket-propelled exploding cigars!
 The Swiss Alps?
 Give that man some ski pole guns!

 Grenade Launcher Pen — Never Say Never Again (1983)